-A small number of people have an inherited cancer gene that makes their risk of getting cancer higher.
-But this is rare and most cancers are not caused by inherited cancer genes.
-Talk to your doctor if you are worried about the risk of cancer running in your family.
+Some people worry about passing on cancer or cancer genes to their children.
+Cancer cannot be passed from a parent to a child.
+A small number of people have an inherited cancer gene that increases their risk of getting cancer.
+But this is rare, and most cancers are not caused by inherited cancer genes.
+Talk to your doctor if you are worried about the risk of cancer in your family.

 - When should I have tests to check my fertility?